crilleaz/SteamCasebot/README.md

 # Installation
 * Start by fetching the files and upload them to your webbserver
-* Import the included database.sql-file
+* Import the included dbt.sql-file
 * Configure: cfg.php and embed.php

 Either run embed.php via conjob or by pinging the script